acenet-arc/ACENET_Summer_School_Dask/_episodes/cython.md

 ~~~
 {: .language-bash}

-Finally lets modify our driver script to use our newly created Cython version of the `sumnum` function and compare it to the old version.
+The `--inplace` tells python to build a shared object, `.so`, file in the current working directory rather than  Finally lets modify our driver script to use our newly created Cython version of the `sumnum` function and compare it to the old version.

 ~~~
 $ nano dosum_driver.py